 Baracoa, Cuba’s oldest Spanish settlement, is slightly different than any other Cuban city.
-It’s a municipality of Guantánamo Province very close to the eastern tip of Cuba.
+It’s located in a municipality of Guantánamo Province, very close to the eastern tip of Cuba.
 Much higher amount of rainfall, makes it the region of lush, almost subtropical vegetation.
 After all, Baracoa is all about cocoa and coconut plantations and their products.
-Despite being hard to reach, it shouldn’t be missed in any Cuban trip, even if you only have one day time to spend in Baracoa.
+Despite being hard to reach, it shouldn’t be missed on any Cuban trip, even if you only have one day of time to spend there.
 You can explore cocoa and coconut plantations, enjoy the taste of Baracoa cuisine, spend an afternoon at the beach and still have a plenty of time for learning some salsa moves at night.

 What’s the best time to visit Baracoa?

 Baracoa weather tends not to change much during the year.
 The annual average temperature is around 26 ºC and it doesn’t get much higher or lower than that.
 With more than 180 rainy days and high humidity Baracoa’s rainy season seems to be endless.

 Baracoa was first visited by Christopher Colombus in 1492 and then founded by the first governor of Cuba, Diego Velázquez de Cuéllar, in 1511.
 It was the oldest Spanish settlement on the island and the first capital of Cuba.
 It’s surrounded by a wide mountain range on one side, and by the Bay of Honey on the other, which makes it quite isolated from the rest of the country.

 Follow this guide and make the best of your trip even if you’re short on time.
 These are the top sights and things to do on your one day in Baracoa.